Code-Institute-Submissions/the-hangmans-stage/README.md

 # **The Hangman's Stage!**
 ## **Aim of the site**

 The aim of the site is to allow users to play a single player python command line version of the Hangman game.
 There are 5 categories of words for players to choose from on each run through of the game.
-The player can then if they have 3 or 6 guesses to correctly guess the secret word or fail the game.
+The player can then select if they have three or six lives to correctly guess the secret word or fail the game.

-I've tried to aim for a broad target audience by including 5 categories.
+I've tried to aim for a broad target audience by including five categories.
 Players can stick to a catergory they feel comfortable with or maybe step out of their comfort zone and choose something different.

 ## **Game Features**
 ### **Title Screen**

 ![Title Screen](assets/docs/screenshots/title_screen.jpg)

-The title screen welcomes players to the site, explains the rules and asks the player to input "y" to play the game and "n" to exit the game.
+The title screen welcomes players to the site, explains the rules and asks the player to enter "Y" to play the game and "N" to exit the game.

 ### **Theme Choices**

 ![Themes](assets/docs/screenshots/theme_choices.jpg)

-Once the user has input "y" to play the game, they're presented with a list of theme's to choose for the secret word.
+Once the user has input "Y" to play the game, they're presented with a list of five themes to choose for the secret word.

 ### **Game Play**